 I recently attended a small but niche eCommerce expo (via teleconferencing, of course) for new and upcoming entrepreneurs.
 I must say that the questions I got from the group were of the highest order – they mostly knew the ins and outs of running an eCommerce business.

 And the enthusiastic new entrepreneurs were seeing the first waves of success and were hungry for me.
 They wanted the secret tips to success – and, after a bit of prompting and probing, I gave in.

 When I recommended focusing more on the eCommerce site search feature while developing an eCommerce store, I knew I would be faced with utter surprise or absolute disbelief.
 That’s because they have only prioritized landing page optimization or dynamic pricing and neglected site search to the ‘to-do’ list.

 The online store is like a thick forest; customers sometimes can’t find the right tree they are looking for among the million of trees there.
 This allegory generally helps drive home the point.

 The solution lies in ‘findability.’ eCommerce site search is one of the essential features of an eCommerce website.

 Your visitors – and prospective customers – seek help from the eCommerce search bar either because they know exactly what they are looking for or because the page they are on isn’t showing them the right results.
-Your store might have the exact product they need, but if you don’t optimize your site search feature, you will not convert visitors into customers.
+Your store might have the exact product they need, but you will not convert visitors into customers if you don’t optimize your site search feature.

 It is essential to stop treating eCommerce website search functionality as just another box to check.
 It would help if you started looking at site search optimization as a powerful weapon in your arsenal to help you achieve higher conversion rates.
 So let’s quickly get to the juicy parts of this discussion and learn how to optimize eCommerce site search to increase conversion rates.